Mamonas Assassinas

-Mamonas Assassinas was a Brazilian satirical rock band.
-Their musical style employed a humorous mixture between rock and a wide range of styles, often borrowing elements from other music, among which were the main riff of the Portuguese Vira ("Vira-Vira"), Northeastern Brazilian rhythms like forró ("Jumento Celestino"), Mexican music ("Pelados em Santos"), heavy metal ("Débil Metal"), sertanejo ("Bois Don't Cry"), and even pagode ("Lá Vem o Alemão").
+Mamonas Assassinas was a Brazilian comedy rock band.
+Known originally as Utopia, their musical style employed a humorous mixture between rock and a wide range of styles, often borrowing elements from other music, among which were the main riff of the Portuguese Vira ("Vira-Vira"), Northeastern Brazilian rhythms like forró ("Jumento Celestino"), Mexican music ("Pelados em Santos"), heavy metal ("Débil Metal"), sertanejo ("Bois Don't Cry"), and even pagode ("Lá Vem o Alemão").
+Widely beloved in their native Brazil, the band are widely regarded as one of the most popular bands to come out of the 1990s Brazilian music scene.

 The band's name carries a double-entendre as, in Portuguese, mamonas can be either the name of the Castor oil plant, which contains the highly toxic compound ricin (their logo incorporated a castor bean) or the augmentative for mamas, meaning breasts (which were prominently pictured on the album cover).
 The band mentioned model Mari Alexandre as an influence to the name, and even translated the name into English as "Killer Big Breasts".

-On March 2, 1996, the plane in which the band was traveling crashed into the Cantareira mountain range, near São Paulo, killing all five band members.
-Their short lived and "meteoric" success were celebrated for decades and the members are remembered and celebrated even to the present day in Brazil.
+On 2 March 1996, the plane in which the band was traveling crashed into the Cantareira mountain range, near São Paulo, killing all five band members.
+Their short lived and "meteoric" success were celebrated for decades and the band are considered widely influential in Brazil.

 History

 Early years and major era

-The band started its activities in 1989 as a trio, without Dinho and Júlio, in a band called Utopia, performing covers of Legião Urbana and Rush.
-Soon Dinho and Júlio were incorporated, and Utopia performed in the suburbs of São Paulo.
-They even did release an album, but it sold less than 100 copies.
-Just as the band noticed the comedical intromissions and songs on their concerts were better accepted than the serious performances, the band decided to fully embrace the comedy on their music, including a change to a double entendre name.
-Their first demo reached Rafael, son of the artistic director of EMI-Odeon, João Augusto Soares.
-João Augusto hired the band afterwards.
+The band started its activities in 1989 as a trio, without Dinho and Júlio, performing covers of Legião Urbana and Rush.
+Dinho joined the band shortly after, and Júlio, who had initially been hired as a percussionist, replaced original keyboardist Marcio Araujo, and the band, then going as Utopia, performed in the suburbs of São Paulo.
+They managed to release an album, but it sold less than 100 copies.
+When it was clear that their comic skills and funny songs were better accepted than their serious performance, the band decided to fully embrace the comedy in their music, including a change to a double entendre name.
+Their first demo reached the artistic director of EMI-Odeon, João Augusto Soares.
+Soares didn't like the music, but his teenage son, Rafael, loved it.
+Convinced by his son, João Augusto hired the band.